kimyvgy/worker-apollo-server-template/README.md

 ## Usage

-Click `Use Template` button to create your own repository.
+Click `Use this template` button to create your own repository.

 This template uses `graphql-codegen` to auto-generate Typescript types from `schema.graphql`.
 The types are generated to file `src/@types/schema.generated.ts`.
 So you can import Resolver Types from there.